Mobile apps often promise to get you to study one of the several foreign tongues by spending a few minutes in a day.

 Don’t worry; you are not alone.

-Let’s face it; the internet is full of distractions.
+Let’s face it: the internet is whole of distractions.

-When you use your smartphone to gain a new tongue, it is amazingly easy for you to switch over to Facebook, Instagram, check your email, start chatting on WhatsApp, watching YouTube, and completely forget what you were doing earlier.
+When you use your smartphone to learn a new language, it is amazingly easy to switch to Facebook or Instagram, check your email, start chatting on WhatsApp, watch YouTube, and completely forget what you were doing earlier.

-Moreover, when you are doing assignments and exercises, all sorts of notifications can pop up and divert you from it.
+Moreover, when doing assignments and exercises, notifications can divert you from them.

-It is one significant difficulty with mobile learning because it merely increases the screen time a student indulges.
+Mobile learning is one significant difficulty because it merely increases the screen time a student indulges.

-Instead of wasting one’s time, one can use precious time to perform a meaningful task.
+Instead of wasting time, one can use precious time to perform a meaningful task.

-Language learning takes time, and cellphone is itself the biggest hindrance.
+Language learning takes time, and cellphone phones are the biggest hindrance.

 You can use some blockers to restrict the disturbances and encourage you to focus more, but how many people do that?
-I guess, very few!
+I guess there are very few!

-If you’re determined, you will undoubtedly try to make it as far as you can, anyway.
+If you’re determined, you will try to make it as far as possible.

 However, you cannot entirely reject the possibility of distractions unless you have developed the art of self-control.

-With so many diversions, it is tricky to learn a language with apps.
+With so many diversions, learning a language with apps is tricky.
 That’s one more disadvantage of language apps.

 7. Smartphone Apps cannot make you fluent

-Most apps frequently promise to make you proficient in your target language if you spend hardly 10 to 30 minutes a day on it.
+Most apps frequently promise to make you proficient in your target language if you spend hardly 10 to 30 minutes daily on it.

 Don’t believe everything you read on the internet.
 If something seems too good to be true, it probably is.